-If you’re looking for a dairy free blueberry muffins, you’ll love what I have for you today!
+If you’re looking for a dairy free blueberry muffins recipe, you’ll love what I have for you today!

-That being said, I’ve already experimented with what I think is a winning moist gluten free muffins recipe with my chickpea flour muffins.
-So these dairy free blueberry muffins were a no brainer.
+That being said, I’ve already experimented with what I think is a winning moist gluten free muffins recipe with my gluten free strawberry muffins.
+So these gluten free dairy free blueberry muffins were adapted from that recipe.

 For those with a true dairy allergy or intolerance (or who follow a vegan lifestyle), I feel you.
 You want to be able to enjoy many of the same foods and fortunately with all of the products available today, I feel like that’s pretty easy to do.